CesiumGS/3d-tiles/b3dm/README.md

 ## Overview

 _Batched 3D Model_ allows offline batching of heterogeneous 3D models, such as different buildings in a city, for efficient streaming to a web client for rendering and interaction.
-Efficiency comes from transfering multiple models in a single request and rendering them in the least number of WebGL draw calls necessary.
+Efficiency comes from transferring multiple models in a single request and rendering them in the least number of WebGL draw calls necessary.

 Per-model properties, such as IDs, enable individual models to be identified and updated at runtime, e.g., show/hide, highlight color, etc. Properties may be used, for example, to query a web service to access metadata, such as passing a building's ID to get its address.
 Or a property might be referenced on-the-fly for changing a model's appearance, e.g., changing highlight color based on a property value.